 Bus transportation is provided for all eligible students.
-The bus schedule and route are available by contacting Lamers Bus Service at (920) 687-2671 ext.
-2. State law requires that the district transports everyone who lives over two miles from school but within the Freedom boundary lines.
-All 4Kindergarten through grade 12 students will not be picked up or dropped off at places other than their regular designated stop.
-This includes early out and emergency dismissal days.
+The bus schedule and route is available by contacting Lamers Bus Service at 687-2671.
 Students will ride only assigned school buses and will board and depart from the bus at assigned bus stops.
-Students will not be permitted to ride unassigned buses for any reason other than an emergency, except as approved by the principal.
 Students will not be permitted to ride unassigned buses for any reason other than an emergency, except as approved by the Principal.
 A change in a student's regular assigned bus stop may be granted for a special need, if a note from a parent is submitted to the Principal stating the reason for the request and the duration of the change and the Principal approves.
 (Board Policy 8600 - Transportation)